MonkParrotsAreAdorable/AstronauticaWorkbenchDemoInterfaceAndConceptReview/README.md

-This repository contains the long term development plan of the astronautica project and a template development workbench demonstrating the core functionality of the workbench once it is completed .
+This repository contains the long term development plan of the astronautica project and a template development workbench demonstrating some of the core functionality of the workbench once it is completed .